riniculous/WeatherApp/README.md

 ## API Keys

-The application uses an API key for OpenWeatherMap, which is securely stored using Rails credentials.
+The application uses an API key for OpenWeatherMap, which is securely encrypted stored using Rails credentials.
 Attached in the email is my master.key for this project.
 Copy master.key file to /config directory

 OR you can setup your OWN api key which you can obtain from OpenWeatherMap And added to the App with:
 ```RAILS_ENV=development EDITOR="nano" rails credentials:edit```